wpilibsuite/frc-docs/source/index.rst

    ^^^

-   If you are a returning team, please check out the overview of changes from 2021 to 2022.
-Also check out the cards below or :doc:`Zero-to-Robot </docs/zero-to-robot/introduction>` if you need a refresher.
+   If you are a returning team, please check out the overview of changes from 2021 to 2022 and the cards below for a refresher.

    +++